 TechRepublic also has an extensive guide to this process, complete with screenshots.
 Note that these platforms are constantly changing, so screens and button placements will vary over time.

-Hopefully, the above information has been helpful as you consider whether Microsoft Windows Virtual Desktop will work as a solution for your workforce.
+Hopefully, the above information has been helpful as you consider whether Microsoft Azure Virtual Desktop will work as a solution for your workforce.

 If you’d like to learn more – or if you’d like to take the first step in implementing this solution for your organization – get in touch with us.